About Me

 If you talk to youngsters of today, you can easily find that they are relatively far more precise in what they want to say or write; but the problems is that they find it difficult to use appropriate words.
 As teachers and parents would know, this problem is due to lack of reading among our children.

 When we were young, we used to read good books, magazines and columns meant for children in magazines in different languages, regularly.
 I remember reading `Young Folks' League' by Aunty Wendy in The Illustrated Weekly of India and childrens' magazines such as Kannan (in Tamil) and Chandamama regularly.
 We used to eagerly wait for the newspaper wender to drop these magazines at our doorstep.
 Besides these, my father used to bring many childrens' books for us to read and my mother used to read and explain stories from our English textbooks in an interesting manner.
-I vividly remember my mother explaining a textbook story.
+I vividly remember my mother explaining `The ugly duckling', a popular Danish fairytale which was included in our English textbook.

-All contents in our textbooks were value oriented, unlike in today's school textbooks in English.
+Unlike today, almost all contents in our English textbooks were value oriented.
 Our textbooks contained goodies from different countries such as Denmark in the above example.
 Of course, there were a lot of rich culturally rich value based material such as Raamaayanam,Tirukkural etc. from our own country.
 Besides, we used to spend a lot of time in well-stocked libraries under the supervision of dedicated librarians at school.

 Years later, I tried to make school libraries and computer labs accessible for students duing tea breaks and lunch time when I worked as school principal, by expecting teachers to sit there and monitor what children did, so that children wouldn't misuse the opportunity.
 However, some of my colleagues didn't like the idea because they didn't want to sacrifice their free time; thus the idea never took shape).